Little Rock Union Station: Decline

 Missouri Pacific passenger service to Little Rock ended just after midnight on May 1, 1971 when Amtrak assumed Missouri Pacific passenger operations.
 The remaining umbrella sheds and midway were dismantled in October 1973, less than six months before Amtrak began a new passenger route through Little Rock.
 Amtrak continued to use the original waiting room and ticket office area until July 1992.
 The waiting area and ticket offices were relocated to a newly renovated area of the station located at track level.

+Connections

+Rock Region Metro provides transit service around Little Rock.
+While there is no direct connection to the station, Route 1 provides bus service two blocks to the south of the station, although this route does not operate when Amtrak is scheduled to arrive at the station.